Auto beam position control

 //maybe a figure with explanation will help

 There is a special device inside the beamline at the position of the slit that is monitored by a camera.
-Beam hits both plates and one can measure photocurrent from each of them, this is done by two Keithley ampermeters located on top of the rack of 1^3 beamline (//need a photo).
+Beam hits both plates and one can measure photocurrent from each of them, this is done by two Keithley ampermeters located on top of the rack of 1^3 beamline (see photo below).
 These two currents change monotonously as a function of beam position (one increases and another one decreases) and the optimal position is calibrated to be at the point where the currents are equal.
 To avoid electrons excited from one plate to reach the other one (which would lead to erroneous measurements) there is a bias voltage of 100 V applied between the plates.

 The current signals from Keithleys are passed to a Raspberry Pi which (if current is large enough) will move the SMU M3 in decreasing steps until the currents are equal.